grillo-delmal/inochi-creator-build/README.md

 # Inochi Creator builder

-I built this with the purpose of using it as reference to package the software into COPR in the future for Fedora 36+.
+This is my reference building process for inochi-creator.
+I built this with the purpose of using it as reference to eventually package the software into COPR.

-This is my reference building process for inochi-creator, versions generated using this scripts are not supported by the upstream project.
+Versions generated using this scripts are not supported by the upstream project.

 ## Dependencies